docapostiotalliance/kafka-etl/README.md

 # Kafka ETL

-This project aims to be make easier the copy of kafka records from a topic to another and to be able to transform the data before copying them.
+This project aims to make easier the copy of kafka records from a topic to another and to be able to transform the data before copying them.

 ## Configuration description